lautenba/ADA_pADAwan_Project/README.md

 For our project, we will focus on the following questions:

 - From where does the rating of the recipe come from ?
-Ingredients, time, combination between ingredients, what type of meal (main course, dessert), originality, (try to predict some "ideal recipes by interpolating) ?
+Ingredients, time, combination between ingredients, what type of meal (main course, dessert), originality ?

 - Is the pattern clear enough to be able to predict the ranking a new recipe will have ?

+- Is it possible to create new recipes by using the data gathered in the analysis ?

 - (Trends of food production over the years and search for correlations with the popularity of different recipes.)